apache/cordova-docs/docs/en/edge/guide/platforms/ios/index.md

 iOS Platform Guide
 ========================

+This guide describes how to set up your SDK development environment to deploy Cordova apps for iOS devices such as iPhone and iPad.

 ## Requirements and Support

 Apple® tools required to build iOS applications run only on the OS X